 Understanding VBAC and Induction

-Methods of induction, such as medications like oxytocin or mechanical options like a Foley catheter, can stimulate contractions.
-However, the choice of induction should take into account your individual medical history and the reasons for your previous cesarean.
+Common methods include medications like oxytocin or mechanical options like a Foley catheter.
+The right choice depends on your individual medical history and the reason for your prior cesarean.

 Risks Associated With Induction After C-Section